 Ryan Kellogg

-Ryan Kellogg's research bridges industrial organization, energy economics, and environmental policy, focusing on the economics of resource extraction and on the transportation sector.
+Ryan Kellogg's research bridges industrial organization, energy economics, and environmental policy, focusing on the economics of energy supply and energy supply transition.